cerfacs-globc/icclim/doc/source/dev/bootstrap_architecture.rst

 ######################

-This note describes a maintainable design for percentile bootstrap work after the July 29, 2026 Kraken validation round.
+This note describes a maintainable design for percentile bootstrap work after the July 2026 validation and refactoring round.

 It complements :ref:`dev_percentile_bootstrap`, which records the current production behavior and benchmark results.
 This document is